backdrop-contrib/chartcss/README.md

   .    <td style="--size: calc( 60 / 100 )"> $60K </td>
   .  </tr>
   ```

-### [todo] create Views module intergration so ChartsCSS can be used with dynamic data.

 ### See the menu ***/admin/config/content/chartcss/help*** for links to the Framework and an example.

 This module uses the chartsCSS framework on github https://github.com/ChartsCSS/charts.css